rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 <details>
   <summary>Click to expand</summary>

-  Some elements need to also be assgined a macro that will attach here, this includes but is not limited to.
+  Some elements need to also be assigned a macro that will attach to it, this includes but is not limited to.
-    - Cockpids
+    - Cockpits
-    - Dockareas
+    - Dock-areas
     - Storage and ship storage

   Now lets say we have made a connection as follows: